somnicattus/binary-search-generalized/README.md

   - Floating‑point search with precision control.
   - `epsilon` can be:
     - a positive number: absolute termination gap; must be representable at the scale of the endpoints
-    - "auto" (default): uses the representational limit of double‑precision floating‑point numbers.
+    - "auto" (default): uses a ULP‑based termination rule that adapts to the magnitude of the values.
 - `binarySearch(alwaysEnd, neverEnd, predicate, midpoint, epsilon, safety?) → number | bigint`
   - Generalized to primitive numeric types (`number`/`bigint`) using a custom `midpoint(low, high)`.
   - `midpoint` must strictly shrink the interval on each iteration (return a value strictly between the bounds so that one boundary moves) to guarantee termination.
+  - Supports safety modes: `"check"` (default), `"nocheck"` (skip endpoint precondition), and `"strict"` (validates that the midpoint strictly reduces the interval each iteration).
 - `binarySearchGeneralized(alwaysEnd, neverEnd, predicate, midpoint, shouldContinue, safety?) → T`
   - Generalized to any type `T` (e.g., `BigNumber` from bignumber.js).
   - You provide a `shouldContinue(always, never)` loop condition instead of `epsilon`.